Researchers publish a reference DNA database for healthy older Australians in an attempt to establish a baseline for healthy aging.

 Owing to the amazing advances made in science and medicine, the elderly population in the world is the highest it has even been in human history.
-Our life expectancy has increase over time, we are better able to tackle disease, which means we live much longer than our ancestors.
-However, in the very near future, this same advantage is going to become one of the biggest challenges the healthcare system has faced in the past century – providing proper medical support for our elderly.
+Life expectancy has increased over time and we are better equipped to tackle diseases, enabling us to live much longer than our ancestors.
+However, in the very near future, this same advantage is going to become one of the biggest challenges the healthcare system has faced in the past century—providing proper medical support for our elderly.

-According to the WHO (World Health Organization), 22% of the human population will be over the age of 60 by 2050.
-This means we need to better understand the mechanisms behind aging (especially in terms of our genes), so we can devise approaches to prevent, delay and minimize the risk of diseases that come with age.
-We want to prepare ourselves today, so we can keep ourselves healthier tomorrow.
+According to the World Health Organization (WHO), 22% of the human population will be over the age of 60 by 2050.
+This means we need to better understand the mechanisms and genetics behind aging so we can devise approaches to prevent, delay, and minimize the risk of diseases that come with age.
+We want to prepare ourselves today so that we can keep ourselves healthier tomorrow.

 This is exactly what the researchers in this study were after – understanding healthy aging as a way to tackle aging diseases.
 They wanted to get a better idea of DNA changes (genetic variants) linked to certain disease states and aging.
 By identifying genetic changes relevant to disease, we can use them to predict aging diseases earlier, so preventative measures can be taken and optimal treatment options can be devised.

-But, before we can make the link between specific diseases and age, we need to better understand what healthy aging is – essentially establish a baseline for healthy aging.
-The idea is once you establish which DNA changes are present in a healthy aging population, you can use this as a control to look at how the compare to aging diseases like Alzheimer’s, cardiovascular disease or osteoporosis.
-By making the DNA connection we can take action early.
+But, before we can make links between specific diseases and age, we need to better understand healthy aging and establish a baseline for healthy aging.
+The idea is that once you establish which DNA variants are present in a healthy aging population, you can use this as a control to look at how they compare to individuals with aging diseases like Alzheimer’s, cardiovascular disease, and osteoporosis.
+By making these DNA connections, we can take action early.

 Setting up the baseline

-This is why we thought this study, which maps out the genome of a healthy, elderly population was very important.
-These researchers collected DNA samples from 4, 000 healthy older Australians, whose ages ranged from 64-95 years old.
-One of the criteria used was that they were free from aging diseases like cancer, cardiovascular disease or neurodegenerative disease like Alzheimer’s until at least they were 70 years old.
+This is why we thought this study, which maps out the genome of a healthy, elderly population, was very important.
+These researchers collected DNA samples from 4,000 healthy Australians that ranged from 64 to 95 years old.
+One of the criteria used was that the participants must have been free from aging diseases like cancer, cardiovascular disease, or neurodegenerative diseases like Alzheimer’s until they were at least 70 years old.

 Two measures of aging

-When scientists talk about age, they usually refer to our biological age.
-Biological age is different from chronological age, the number of years a person has been alive.
+When scientists talk about age, they usually refer to “biological age”.
+Biological age is different from chronological age, which is the number of years a person has been alive.
 Biological age is a measure of how old your body really is.
-A number of factors, including changes in your DNA that becomes more pronounced as we age, contribute to our biological age.
+A number of factors, including changes in DNA with effects that become more pronounced as we age, contribute to biological age.

-Interestingly, our chronological age and biological age do not have to match.
-If you talk to your doctor you will find out that biological age is a much better measure of your overall health than your chronological age.
+Interestingly, our chronological ages and biological ages do not have to match.
+If you talk to your doctor, you will find out that biological age is a much better measure of your overall health than your chronological age.

-This is where establishing ‘normal’ or healthy aging also comes in handy.
-According to this study, it is possible to even distinguish lifestyle differences like physical activity by just looking DNA, suggesting that genome sequencing can give us a good indication of our biological age.
-What’s more it can help us monitor people as they age to give them the proper supportive care as early as possible.
+This is where establishing ‘normal’ or healthy aging controls also comes in handy.
+According to this study, it is possible to even distinguish lifestyle differences like physical activity by just looking at an individual’s DNA, suggesting that genome sequencing may be able to give us a good indication of biological age.
+What’s more, this can help us monitor people as they age to give them the proper supportive care as early as possible.

-We believe having the ability to track our biological age with just a simple blood or saliva sample will likely make healthy aging more feasible.
-The idea is that having the ability to control our disease-risk, whether it is prevention or early intervention, will allow us to get a better handle of aging diseases, lessening the burden on the healthcare system.
+We believe that having the ability to track biological age with just a simple blood or saliva sample will likely make healthy aging more achievable.
+The idea is that having the ability to control disease risk, whether through prevention or early intervention, will allow us to gain better control over aging diseases, lessening the burden on the healthcare system.

-What’s more it will give us all an incentive to strive to lower our biological age, so we can stay young, ultimately leading to positive health benefits.
+What’s more, it can give us all an incentive to strive to lower our biological age, ultimately leading to positive health benefits.

 The Medical Genome Reference Bank contains whole genome and phenotype data of 2570 healthy elderly